d2api/d2api.github.io/api-guide/privacy.md

 what sorts of things are always public?
 - account information
-  - bungie name
+  - Bungie name
   - information about what other accounts are linked/cross-saved
 - a player/character's participation entry in a [pgcr](pgcr)
 - an account's characters
 - each character's equipped items

-things that *may* be private are configured by each bungie.net user at
+things that *may* be private are configured by each Bungie.net user at
 https://www.bungie.net/7/en/User/Account/Privacy
 ![](/assets/images/privacy.png)